cheat-sheets/data-science-cheat-sheet/README.md

 ## Random Notes

-- Train, dev, and tet datasets:
+- Train, dev, and test datasets:
     - Dev dataset prevents overfitting NN parameters (weights and biases) to the train data
     - Test dataset prevents overfitting NN hyper-parameters (model architecture, number of layers types of layers) to the train and dev data.